 Membership Interests.
 The ownership interests of the members in H&E Holdings consist of Preferred Units and Common Units.
 The Common Units represent the common equity of H&E Holdings and consist of Class A Common Units and Class B Common Units.
 The Preferred Units consist of Series A Preferred Units, Series B Preferred Units, Series C Preferred Units and Series D Preferred Units (the "Voting Preferred Units").
-Each member is entitled to (x) two votes per Class A Common Unit held by such member, (y) one vote per Class B Common Unit held by such member and (z) one vote for each Voting Preferred Unit held by such member.
+Each member is entitled to (x) two votes per Class A Common Unit held by such member, (y) one vote per Class B Common Unit held by such member.
 Holders of the Preferred Units are entitled to return of capital contributions prior to any distributions made to holders of the Common Units.